overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 }
 ```

-When flattened this matches the configuration shown in our example above:
+When flattened, this matches the configuration shown in our example above:

 ```JSON
 "analysis { collaborator { hits { edges { node { name } } } } }",